I hear you: you've got your todo list.

 Still wondering what this is?

-It's just a markdown (fancy text) file.
-A template to start the week.
+It's just a markdown (fancy text) template file.
+Your blueprint to start the week.

 Each Monday morning open a new weekly file in your favorite markdown editor.